petaldata/petaldata-python/README.md

 # PetalData Python Library

-[PetalData](https://petaldata.app) is a uniform API for exporting data science-ready datasets from cloud apps like Stripe, Hubspot, and Metabase.
+Export your data from cloud apps like Stripe, Hubspot, and Metabase into Pandas Dataframes with [PetalData](https://petaldata.app).

 ## Installation